Michelle Obama’s Big Annoucement

-Former First Lady Michelle Obama has made a big announcement on Instagram and fans of the former FLOTUS are thrilled!
+Former first lady Michelle Obama has made a big announcement on Instagram and fans of the former FLOTUS are thrilled!

-Obama will hit the road with a book tour to publicise her highly anticipated memoir titled Becoming, according to Us Weekly.
+Obama will hit the road with a book tour to publicize her highly anticipated memoir titled Becoming, according to Us Weekly.

 In a video posted to the social media site, Obama noted that she couldn’t wait to share her story with her admirers.